PROFESSIONAL LEARNING FAQS

 How do I earn PD hours and CEUs?

 Credit for attending a course is based on your signature on the sign in sheet as well as sign out sheet.
 You are expected to attend the entire session to earn credit.
-Partial attendance may result in partial or no PD credit.
+Partial attendance may result in no PD credit.

 All participants must complete an evaluation of the class within two weeks of the session or final session in a series to be sent a certificate.
 Individual courses may specify additional requirements for satisfactory completion, please check the course description for additional requirements.
 All certificates are sent out via email from email@example.com.